c0mmando/Hack-Liberty-Resources/README.md

 - [Matrix](https://hackliberty.org/register) - an open protocol for real-time, distributed communications with strong end-to-end encryption, user verification, and other cryptographic protection mechanisms. **[Register Here](https://hackliberty.org/register)**
 - [Element](https://element.hackliberty.org) - a glossy Matrix client for the web built on top of matrix-react-sdk with an emphasis on performance and usability
 - [SchildiChat](https://chat.hackliberty.org) - a Matrix client for the web based on Element with a more traditional instant messaging experience
+- [Cinny](https://cinny.hackliberty.org) - yet another Matrix web client
-- [Lemmy](https://links.hackliberty.org) - A link aggregator and forum for the fediverse
+- [Lemmy](https://links.hackliberty.org) - a link aggregator and forum for the fediverse
-- [Gitea](https://git.hackliberty.org) - A painless self-hosted Git service
+- [Gitea](https://git.hackliberty.org) - a painless self-hosted Git service
 - [Bookstack](https://docs.hackliberty.org) - an opinionated wiki system that provides a pleasant and simple out-of-the-box experience
 - [PrivateBin](https://paste.hackliberty.org)- a minimalist, open source online pastebin where the server has zero knowledge of pasted data.
 Data is encrypted and decrypted in the browser using 256bit AES in Galois Counter mode
 - [OTS](https://ots.hackliberty.org) -  One-Time-Secret sharing platform with symmetric 256bit AES encryption in the browser
-- [Blog](https://blog.hackliberty.org) - A blog for long form content and guides
+- [Blog](https://blog.hackliberty.org) - a blog for long form content and guides

 ---